RJLimBU/queue_system_speech_to_text/README.md

 - "s2tMultiThread.py": speech to text with multi-threading

-	The "s2tMultiThread.py" convert the example audios to text message using multi-threading
+	The "s2tMultiThread.py" convert the example audios to text message using multi-threading and queue